brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/rogue.md

-_Unwitting Ally (Ex_: A rogue with this talent can spend a swift action to attempt to make an opponent act like an ally for purposes of providing a flank until the beginning of the rogue's next turn.
-The opponent must be able to hear and see the rogue, and the rogue must succeed at a [Bluff](skill_dir/bluff#_bluff check opposed by the opponent's [Sense Motive](skill_dir/senseMotive#_sense-motive).
+_Unwitting Ally (Ex)_: A rogue with this talent can spend a swift action to attempt to make an opponent act like an ally for purposes of providing a flank until the beginning of the rogue's next turn.
+The opponent must be able to hear and see the rogue, and the rogue must succeed at a [Bluff](skills/bluff#_bluff) check opposed by the opponent's [Sense Motive](skill_dir/senseMotive#_sense-motive).
 If the check succeeds, the opponent acts as an ally for the purpose of providing a flank.
 Whether or not the check succeeds, the rogue cannot use this trick again on the same opponent for the next 24 hours.
 If the rogue fails the check by 5 or more, she cannot use the unwitting ally ability on any opponent within line of sight of the failed attempt for 24 hours.

-_Weapon Snatcher (Ex_: A rogue with this talent can make a [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) check in place of a combat maneuver check when attempting to disarm an opponent.
+_Weapon Snatcher (Ex)_: A rogue with this talent can make a [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) check in place of a combat maneuver check when attempting to disarm an opponent.

 ## Bandit (Archetype)